 But the farm bill left many questions unanswered.
 The law failed to resolve the legal status of CBD, or cannabidiol.
 So many of the CBD products on retail shelves are technically not lawful.
-The U.S. Food and Drug Administration has not authorized CBD as a lawful dietary or food ingredient.
+The U.S. Food and Drug Administration has not authorized CBD as a legal dietary or food ingredient.

-On the consumer side, there are big box stores clamoring to start offering CBD products.
+"It's fair to say market growth has outpaced the regulatory process and the technical issues of analytical testing, reference materials, good manufacturing practices, agricultural practices — all of these things need to be better developed," Israelsen said.
+"It's remarkable and probably without precedent to have a category growing this fast on the consumer side with so little infrastructure in place on the commercial side.
+On the consumer side, big box stores are clamoring to start offering CBD products.
 Some have announced they intend to do so.
-Most of them are starting with cosmetic products with CBD.
-That's an easier pathway than selling supplements, beverages, or food.
-For regulatory reasons, at a consumer level, it's exceptionally difficult for consumers to have a reliable reference source for what makes a good product.
-There are relatively few, certified resources consumers can look at to determine product quality, integrity, and safety.
+Most of them are starting with cosmetic products that contain CBD.
+That's a more straightforward path than selling supplements, beverages, or food.
+For regulatory reasons, it's complicated for consumers to have a reliable reference source for what makes a good product.
+There are relatively few certified resources consumers can look at to determine product quality, integrity, and safety.
 So right now, consumers must make choices in the absence of references.
-Clearly consumers want — and need — direction.
+Clearly, consumers want — and need — direction."

 Is CBD Here to Stay?

-"I think we can also point to the very practical matter that CBD and hemp extract are a tremendous tax revenue base for every state," Israelsen added.
+"I think we can also point to the practical matter that CBD and hemp extract are a tremendous tax revenue base for every state," Israelsen added.
 "And that suggests there's an incentive on the part of local governments—as well as state and municipal entities—to try and responsibly develop both the agricultural base as well as a consumer base that would generate tax revenues."

-“Our members are of two minds on that," Israelsen explained.
-"We have a number of our brand holders and major members who have embraced the CBD sector and others are holding back and waiting until there is greater regulatory clarity.
-Our membership is a reflection of the national dynamic, which is made up of those companies jumping in despite the uncertainties, and those holding and waiting until there is a clearer pathway, particularly on the regulatory side.
+So, where does UNPA stand on CBD?
+"Our members are of two minds on that," Israelsen explained.
+"We have several brand holders, and members, who have embraced the CBD sector, and others waiting until there is greater regulatory clarity.
+Our membership is a reflection of the national dynamic, which includes companies jumping in despite the uncertainties, and those holding out until there is a clearer pathway, particularly on the regulatory side.
 We see that in the big retailers.
-It's my understanding Wal-Mart is hoping Walgreens is moving.
+It's my understanding Wal-Mart and Walgreens are moving.
 Other retailers are holding back."

 Is There Progress?